valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle.md

 You can use VSCode to *diff* these from their originals in the *ApiLogicProject*.

-You can run the app (same procedure as Step 2, above), and observe:
+You can run the app (stop the server using the red "stop" button), then restart with the same procedure as Step 2, above, choosing ***3.
+API Logic Project: Logic***, and observe:

 1. Click Category - you need to login now (user u1, password p).
 That's because authentication has been activated.